atvardovsky/laravel-openai-responses-core/README.md

 # Laravel OpenAI Responses Core

-A Laravel package for working with OpenAI's Chat Completions API with minimal overhead.
+A Laravel package for working with OpenAI's Responses API with minimal overhead.
 Supports Laravel 11 and PHP 8.2+.

 ## Features